A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

 \textbf{Methods.} In perfect-information games such as Chess and Go, opponent-aware planning reduces to deterministic search over long move sequences.
 ChessGPT~\cite{feng2024chessgpt} demonstrates that training on textual game corpora allows LLMs to evaluate positions and propose continuations, while blindfold-play studies~\cite{toshniwal2022chess,OthelloGPT} reveal that models can implicitly reconstruct board states from move sequences, approximating the effect of explicit lookahead search.
+Building on this, MATE fine-tunes an LLM on a million chess positions annotated with expert strategy and tactic explanations, surpassing leading closed-source models at move selection~\cite{wang2025chessreasoning}.
+Explicit lookahead has also been layered on top of the model.
+Schultz et al. reach grandmaster-level chess by guiding Monte Carlo tree search externally or linearizing the game tree within the context window~\cite{schultz2025boardgames}.
+DiffuSearch instead replaces explicit search with discrete-diffusion implicit search over imagined future board states~\cite{ye2025diffusearch}.
 In imperfect-information games, the challenge is reasoning over probability trees defined by partially observable states and uncertain opponent actions.
 Here, opponent modeling, often framed as theory-of-mind (ToM) thinking, is crucial.
 Suspicion-Agent~\cite{guo2023suspicion} shows that prompting LLMs for higher-order ToM in Leduc Hold’em leads to more aggressive raises and fewer passive calls, improving long-term chip gains.
-PokéLLMon~\cite{hu2024pokellmon} shows that LLM agents are still vulnerable to human misdirection strategies exploiting their limited higher-order ToM.
+PokéLLMon~\cite{hu2024pokellmon,hu2025pokellmon} shows that LLM agents are still vulnerable to human misdirection strategies exploiting their limited higher-order ToM.
 For instance, a player may bait the agent by sending out a seemingly weak Pokémon, then switch to an immune one just before the attack lands, causing the agent to waste its move.
+To strengthen opponent-aware play under such uncertainty, recent agents pair LLMs with lookahead and explicit opponent modeling.
+Pok\'eChamp embeds an LLM in minimax tree search with model-based opponent prediction for Pok\'emon battles~\cite{karten2025pokechamp}.
+Strategist couples high-level textual strategy generation with Monte Carlo tree search through self-play in the hidden-role games GOPS and Avalon~\cite{light2025strategist}.
+Such gains remain bounded by the models' inherent decision-making, as a systematic analysis across the dictator game, rock-paper-scissors, and a ring-network game finds persistent gaps from human rationality in forming preferences, refining beliefs, and acting optimally~\cite{fan2024rational}.